PSA: Your Bar Prep Doesn’t Have to be Hell

 Approach Bar Prep as a Time of Transition and Transformation Instead of a Time of Hazing Hell

-On a practical note, I recognize that it can be hard to get excited about preparing for the Bar exam if you’ve been dreading it (although I hope this essay will or has already been helping you see another perspective!).
+On a practical note, I recognize that it can be hard to get excited about preparing for the Bar exam if you’ve been dreading it (although I hope this PSA will or has already been helping you see another perspective!).

 Do I agree with how the Bar exam is currently structured, administered, scored, etc.?
 No.